roxannecodes/coffee-shop/README.md

 # Coffee Shop Website

 ### Background

 - This is the second project for my Software Engineering program at TripleTen Bootcamp.

 - Time to cmplete: 15 hours

 ### Technology

 - Advanced Flexbox methods
- - Forms
+- Advanced BEM methodolgy for naming classes and organizing files
+- Forms--styles, format, and validation
 - Basic CSS animations

 ### Future Directions

 - Given that the project is currently designed to only display on larger screens, the goal is to make it respnsive to all screen sizes after the relevent material is covered in the coming lessons.
 Stay tuned!